DAVID HUGHES: Sandcut native, Pacers equipment manager learns how to sew, makes face masks for those in need in Indianapolis

 Just like myself, who got a master's degree in criminology from ISU about a hundred years ago, Conder didn't go into that line of work as an adult.
 We pretty much stayed involved with sports.

-After interning with the NFL's Jacksonville Jaguars and Indianapolis Colts, Conder earned a real job — clubhouse manager — with the American League's Texas Rangers before he joined the staff of the NBA's Indiana Pacers in October 2008.
+After interning with the NFL's Jacksonville Jaguars and Indianapolis Colts, Conder earned a real clubhouse job with the American League's Texas Rangers before he joined the staff of the NBA's Indiana Pacers in October 2008.
 After two seasons as their assistant equipment manager, he became their head equipment manager, a title he's held ever since.

 "It's been great," reflected Conder, now (unbelievably to me) 42.
 "You get to travel and meet a lot of people.
 It's just a great time.
 All the NBA players I've met are great people and caring."